PaulBernier/factomjs/README.md

     port: 8088,
     user: 'paul', // RPC basic authentication
     password: 'pwd',
+    protocol: 'http', // http or https.
+Default to http
     rejectUnauthorized: true, // Set to false to allow connection to a node with a self-signed certificate
     retry: {
         retries: 4,